Server Rack Sizes: Which One Is Right for You?

 42U Racks

-A collection of server racks
+a collection of server racks

 42U racks are also extremely common.
 They are smaller than 48U racks but provide enough space for small and mid-size data centers.